-The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Debian for ARMv7 (armhf) processors, and Debian for 64-bit ARM (aarch64) processors.
+The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Debian for ARMv7 (armhf) processors, and Debian for 64-bit ARM (aarch64) processors.
 Please note, however, that there are different installation package files for Ubuntu, Debian (armhf), and Debian (aarch64).

 - Orchid Core VMS can only be installed on a 64-bit Ubuntu operating system.
-If you are currently running a 32-bit Ubuntu operating system, the installer will return an "Architecture not supported" error and Orchid Core VMS installation will fail. - Reginning with version 2.12, Orchid Core VMS now supports both 32-bit and 64-bit ARM devices. - Orchid Core VMS requires Linux kernel 3.17.0 or greater. - You must sign in to the computer as a user with "root" or "sudo" privileges. - The Ubuntu 14.04 and 16.04 installers are different. - 1.
-Download the Orchid .deb file.
-You can find the latest version of Orchid Core VMS for Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Debian (armhf), and Debian (aarch64) on IPConfigure's website at http://www.ipconfigure.com/products/orchid#download. - 2.
-Once you've downloaded the Orchid Core VMS installation package, decide whether you want to perform the installation via the Command Line or the GUI.
+If you are currently running a 32-bit Ubuntu operating system, the installer will return an "Architecture not supported" error and Orchid Core VMS installation will fail. - Beginning with version 2.12, Orchid Core VMS now supports both 32-bit and 64-bit ARM devices. - Orchid Core VMS requires Linux kernel 3.17.0 or greater. - You must sign in to the computer as a user with "root" or "sudo" privileges. - The Ubuntu 14.04 and 16.04 installers are different.